konfirm/node-type/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/70d2c2373f4f47eab9258ede9428fef5)](https://www.codacy.com/app/konfirm/node-type?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=konfirm/node-type&amp;utm_campaign=Badge_Grade)
 [![Build Status](https://travis-ci.org/konfirm/node-type.svg?branch=master)](https://travis-ci.org/konfirm/node-type)

-Detect variable types and names
+Detect variable types and names.

+_If your environment allows for the use of `Proxy`, you may be interested in using our [`is-type`](https://www.npmjs.com/package/@konfirm/is-type) module, as it provides all functionality of this module with additional convenience in the form of dynamic `isObject`, `isArray` and many many more checks._

 ## Getting started